ibm-cloud-docs/containers/cs_uc_retail.md

 * Storage of promotion recipes on mobile app and conversions (redeemed check-out coupons) are fed back to ERP systems for further analysis.

 **Results**
-* With {[product_name_notm}}, microservices greatly reduce time to delivery for patches, bug fixes, and new features.
+* With {{site.data.keyword.containerlong_notm}}, microservices greatly reduce time to delivery for patches, bug fixes, and new features.
 Initial development is fast, and updates are frequent.
 * Customer traffic and sales increased in stores by making the stores themselves a differentiating asset.
 * At the same time, new insights from social and cognitive analysis improved reduced inventory OpEx (operating expenses).
 * Social sharing in the mobile app also helps to identify and market to new customers.